 Wearing heavy eyeliner

 Now, I can’t lie, I love black eyeliner.
 Anything from a thin line for work to a full on Amy Winehouse style flick for the evening but what I never do anymore is draw a thick line underneath my eyes.
-It made me look older than I was and never stayed where it was anyway ensuring that I looked like a panda in school uniform by 3pm.
+It made me look much older than I was and never stayed where it was anyway ensuring that I looked like a panda in school uniform by 3pm.

 Listen to other people’s opinions